 To do so, you’ll need a mechanism to watch your prospects and collect data on buying signals.

 For sellers, signals are good windows to multiple opportunities.
-A buying signal can be anything important to your sales, such as news about business expansion, a recruitment ad that raises the need for your product, new technology a business utilizes on their website, or anything else.
+A buying signal can be anything important to your sales, such as news about business expansion, a recruitment ad that raises the need for your product, new technology a business utilizes on its website, or anything else.

 Simply stated, when a signal is received, your chances of selling are at an all-time high.
 Compelling event signals exemplify the adage that “in sales, time is everything.”